(c) Terin Tashi Miller

 * * *

-This book has been a labor of love.
+“From Where the Rivers Come” has been a labor of love.

 From its origins until now, I have done many things, seen many things, reported on many things, and been many places.
 But always, always, this story has pushed its way forward.